Bunyip Chasm: In a Gammon Gorge

 One of the many waterfalls in the gorge.

 Near a large waterfall I spotted a couple of tiny seeps from the rock, which brought our water problems to mind.
 I’d hoped to find water in the larger holes below the waterfalls, but so far all had been completely dry.
 These mirky little seeps were the first water I’d seen, but were of no practical use.
-My hopes rested on finding something up at the chasm.
+All my hope rested on finding water up at the chasm.
+This was the first indication I had of how dry it was here, and it left me worried about the viability of the walk.

 It felt vibrant and alive in the gorge.